slowernews/wisdom-tldr/README.md

 > *'Choose a life you want and then create the things you need around it.
 A girl, a job, a friend, all of those should help you achieve the life you want.
 If it doesn’t, get rid of it.'*

+> *'The pathway to freedom is discipline.'*

 ===
 ###On identity

-You are your deeds, have personal accountability.
+You are your deeds.

 > *'Weakness of attitude becomes weakness of character.'*

 > *'How you do anything is how you do everything.'*

-> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

-> *'Be the person your dog think you are.'*
+Have personal accountability.

 > *'Cancel your pity party.
 Pull yourself together and take total ownership for everything in your life.'*

+> *'Be the person your dog think you are.'*

+Keep your integrity.

+> *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

+> *'My independence is my legacy.' -- Bagão Felix*

+With authenticity.

+> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

+> *'If you try to be something you're not, you end up being nothing.'*

+> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

 Invest in yourself.

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

-===
-###On ambition and motivation

-Be ambitious.
-Not thirsty or people will [envy](#on-criticism-and-envy) you.

-> *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

-> *'Quem não chora não mama.'*

-> *'Succeeding at mediocrity isn't a worthwhile life.'*

-> *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

-> *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*

-> *'Work until your idols become your rivals.'*

-> *'Work hard in silence.
-Let your silence be your noise.'*

-> *'The world is full of consumers.
-Be a producer.'*

-===
-###On authenticity

-> *'If you try to be something you're not, you end up being nothing.'*

-> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

-===
-###On integrity

-> *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

-> *'My independence is my legacy.' -- Bagão Felix*

-===
-###On honesty

-> *'Being entirely honest with oneself is an important exercise.' -- Sigmund Freud*

-> *'Honesty is a very expensive gift, don't expect it from cheap people.' -- Warren Buffett*

-> *'Don't hide your feelings from people who show you theirs.'*

-> *'Only comedians can speak truth without consequences.'*